kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 3. **Add Required Python Packages:**
     - List all required Python packages in the `requirements.txt` file to be installed when the container is built.

+All Docker containers submitted to the challenge will be run in an offline setting (i.e. they will not have access to the internet, and cannot download/upload any resources).
+All necessary resources (e.g. pre-trained weights) must be encapsulated in the submitted containers a priori.

 ## **4\.
 Building your Docker Container Image**

 To build the Docker container image, run the following command from the root of your project directory: